 After the poster for Book 3 was revealed and the show's creator casually emphasized Hazel's lack of a glowing hand when commenting on a subsequent piece of fanart, many theories sprung up about what this could possibly mean for who (or what) Hazel is.
 Between being the offspring of a former passenger or a construct of the train, the oddest of these to gain traction was her being the biological child of Grace and Simon, hailing from some sort of "future" car.
 It later turns out that she's a denizen made as the hypothetical offspring of Amelia and Alrick, birthed from a failed attempt of the former at cloning the latter.

 Given how the main characters of Books 2 and 3 were supporting characters in the seventh episode of the prior season, many fans theorized that Amelia would be the main protagonist of Book 4.
-This wouldn't be the case, but she would still make an appearance during the season and is heard multiple times throughout.
+This wouldn't be the case, but they would still make an appearance during the season and be heard multiple times throughout.

-While "evil" is debatable, Amelia is still the Big Bad of Book 1, was quite beautiful in the past and aged like a fine wine, especially when The Bus Came Back in Book 3 and she showed off her muscular upper arms.
+While "evil" is debatable, Amelia is still the Big Bad of Book 1, was quite beautiful in the past and aged like a fine wine, especially when she returned in Book 3 and showed off that she'd been spending the past few months getting into really great shape.

 Again, Grace could be seen as this as well, being a very attractive young woman, but also a manipulative cult leader.
-Though less so after her HeelFace Turn, which means that she doesn't qualify as "evil" anymore.
+Granted, by the end of the season, she's learned the error of her ways and is on her own journey for redemption, meaning that she doesn't qualify as "evil" anymore.

-Fandom Rivalry: With Amphibia and The Owl House, at least on 4chan's /co/ board, due to their broad similarities in plot structure (teenage girls who star in Western isekai).
+Also with Amphibia and The Owl House, at least on 4chan's /co/ board, due to their broad similarities in plot structure (teenage girls who star in Western isekai).
 Especially Amphibia, which premiered around the same time.
-Those series being renewed for second seasons ahead of their premieres, while Infinity Train was just a "five night special event" (or so they let us believe) didn't help things.
+Those series being renewed for second seasons ahead of their premieres, while Infinity Train was just a "five-night special event" (or so they let us believe) didn't help things.
 However, as mentioned below, there are people who watch and enjoy all three.

 Continuation fics about what happens to passengers after their time on the train, ranging from Jesse and Lake's budding friendship, to Grace making amends with the Apex for all they've done and telling the Cat about Simon's death, to Ryan and Min's lives as underground musicians, to Amelia's life with Hazel and her potential redemption.